 Click here to read more about clinical trials.

 - Develop truly curative therapies

 - Develop therapies that can work when others have failed

 - Decrease the side effects of treatment

 The following approaches are under study in clinical trials for the treatment of patients with CML.

-In addition, research is under way evaluating the use of umbilical cord blood as a source of stem cells for transplantation in children and adults.
+In addition, research is underway evaluating the use of umbilical cord blood as a source of stem cells for transplantation in children and adults.
 Cord blood provides another potential source of matched, unrelated stem cells for patients who do not have a matched, related stem cell donor.
 Results from cord-blood stem cell transplants have been promising, and there appears to be a reduced risk of acute graft-versus-host disease in younger cord-blood transplant patients.
-For more information about all types of stem cell transplantation, see the free LLS publication, Blood and Marrow Stem Cell Transplantation.
+For more information about all types of stem cell transplantation, see the free LLS booklet, Blood and Marrow Stem Cell Transplantation.